fuzzwise/fuzzwise/README.md

-## Enhancing Fuzzing Intelligence: A Coverage-Guided Approach with FuzzWise

-The coverage-guided fuzz testing framework serves as a systematic approach for automating software defect identification, crucial for enhancing program security and stability.
-Despite its widespread use, the framework faces challenges such as inefficiency and an ineffective feedback loop, hindering its effectiveness in identifying high-quality test cases and improving code coverage.
-To address these challenges, we propose a novel code coverage-guided fuzz testing framework, named FUZZWISE.
-Our framework leverages a Large Language Model (LLM)-based code coverage prediction tool to assess test quality upfront, prioritizing the execution of high-coverage test cases.
-Additionally, instead of traditional test mutation techniques, we employ the LLM to automatically generate test cases.
-These test cases undergo a feedback loop, where those contributing to higher code coverage are retained, while others are reintroduced to the LLM for refinement.
-Our empirical evaluation shows that FUZZWISE performs better than the conventional fuzz testing framework in efficient test case generation with higher coverage to effectively detect more runtime errors/exceptions.
+## FuzzWise: Intelligent Initial Corpus Generation for Fuzzing

+n mutation-based greybox fuzzing, generating high-quality input seeds for the initial corpus is essential for effective fuzzing.
+Rather than conducting separate phases for generating a large corpus and subsequently minimizing it, we propose FuzzWise which integrates them into one process to generate the optimal initial corpus of seeds (ICS).
+FuzzWise leverages a multi-agent framework based on Large Language Models (LLMs).
+The first LLM agent generates test cases for the target program.
+The second LLM agent, which functions as a predictive code coverage module, assesses whether each generated test case will enhance the overall coverage of the current corpus.
+The streamlined process allows each newly generated test seed to be immediately evaluated for its contribution to the overall coverage.
+FuzzWise employs a predictive approach using an
+LLM and eliminates the need for actual execution, saving computational resources and time, particularly in scenarios where the execution is not desirable or even impossible.
+Our empirical evaluation demonstrates that FuzzWise generates significantly fewer test cases than baseline methods.
+Despite the lower number of test cases, FuzzWise achieves high code coverage and triggers more runtime errors compared to the baselines.
+Moreover, it is more time-efficient and coverage-efficient in producing an initial corpus catching more errors.

 ### Dataset
-All data for reproducing the results is available in the final_dataset.json file.
+All data for reproducing the results is available in the dataset folder.

 The dataset for FuzzWise has been tested on a subset derived from [FixExal](https://arxiv.org/abs/2206.07796)